UniMath/agda-unimath/src/metric-spaces/functoriality-isometries-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

       is-isometry-map-isometry-cauchy-pseudocompletion-Pseudometric-Space A B f)
 ```

-### The action on short maps of Cauchy pseudocompletions preserves homotopies
+### The action of Cauchy pseudocompletions on isometries preserves homotopies

 ```agda
 module _